frederic-perez/AmE-dictionary/data/idioms.md

 __across the board__
 __act of Congress__ That which is extremely difficult to achieve or requires a large amount of effort or patience to enact.
 Primarily heard in US, South Africa. _Trying to get my doctor on the phone is like an act of Congress!_
 __Adam’s ale__ _slang_ Water.
+__add fuel to the fire__ To do or say something to make an argument, problem, or bad situation worse; to further incense an already angry person or group of people. _Anything the mayor says will just add fuel to the fire, so do not let him speak to reporters about this sensitive issue._
 __add insult to injury__ :two: To hurt the feelings of a person who is already upset.
 __add up to (something)__ :two: To equal or amount to something.
 __admit defeat__ To yield to the opposition or accept that one is wrong in some pursuit.